Qari Abdullah

 Qari Abdullah (died March 2, 2017) was a long term senior Taliban leader, and spokesman.
 He played a key role in the negotiation that lead to the 2014 release of Bowe Bergdahl, a US soldier who had been held by the Taliban for years.

-Abdullah is part of the Haqqani Network, a powerful branch of the Taliban.
+Abdullah was part of the Haqqani Network, a powerful branch of the Taliban.

 In 2010 Qari Abdullah was identified as the Taliban leader responsible for recruiting and training child soldiers.
 He was reported to have been a former child soldier himself.

 On March 12, 2015, Punjab authorities listed Abdullah on their list of most wanted terrorists.

-On March 3, 2017, Department of Defense spokesmen reported he had been killed in a drone strike.
+On March 3, 2017, a Department of Defense spokesmen reported he had been killed in a drone strike in Khost Province.